 As listed under subsection (D) of this rule, land divisions permitted under PCZO 138.130(J) may result in the creation of a parcel less than 35 acres under specific circumstances.
 Therefore, additional parcelization could hypothetically occur on the subject property under the proposed designation, if the division was for public benefit or if the property was part of a much larger forestland tract.
 As discussed above, in DLCD vs. Polk County (LUBA Case 91-044), LUBA determined that a change from EFU to FF must demonstrate compliance with Goal 3 if additional parcelization could be allowed as a result of the change.
 This case was evaluated through the lens of whether the additional parcelization could lead to additional residential development and impede the existing agricultural enterprise in the area.
-LUBA found it was vital for the county to make findings explaining "whether the minimum lot size standard that will be imposed under the PA 23-01 & ZC 23-01 - In the Matter of David Knieling Trust - Hearings Officer Decision Page 12 of 26

-F/F zone is sufficient to comply with the requirement of Goal 3 that the minimum lots size "be appropriate for the continuation of the existing commercial agricultural enterprise of the area.""
+LUBA found it was vital for the county to make findings explaining "whether the minimum lot size standard that will be imposed under the F/F zone is sufficient to comply with the requirement of Goal 3 that the minimum lots size "be appropriate for the continuation of the existing commercial agricultural enterprise of the area.""

 As discussed above, the standards listed under OAR 660-006-0055(2)(c) are intended to allow for the creation of parcels to facilitate a forest practice.
-As discussed in this decision, the Applicant submitted a impacts analysis that indicates in addition to the existing agricultural enterprise, small and large-scale forestry operations are a common land practice within the study area.
+As discussed in this report, the impacts analysis submitted by the applicant indicates that in addition to the existing agricultural enterprise, small and large-scale forestry operations are a common land practice within the study area.
 In addition, there are many forest-management related uses that are permitted in the EFU zone, such as the propagation or harvesting of a forest product or accessory buildings or structures related to the use and management of forest lands.
-Based on LUBA's opinion, the nature of the land division standards listed under OAR 660-006-0055(2)(c), and the Applicant's narrative, the Hearings Officer finds that there is substantial evidence in the record to demonstrate that any additional land divisions that could be permitted as a result of the proposed Comprehensive Plan Amendment would be appropriate for the continuation of the existing commercial agricultural enterprise of the area, thus, in compliance with Goal 3.
+Based on LUBA's opinion, the nature of the land division standards listed under OAR 660-006-0055(2)(c), and the applicant's narrative, staff finds that there is substantial evidence in the record to demonstrate that any additional land divisions that could be permitted as a result of the proposed Comprehensive Plan Amendment would be appropriate for the continuation of the existing commercial agricultural enterprise of the area, thus, in compliance with Goal 3.